with Acharya Richard John

 Price includes meals and basic accommodations on the shrine room floor.

 It is traditional for students to offer a monetary gift to the teacher in appreciation for receiving the teachings, and in recognition of the years of training and understanding the teacher has cultivated.
 There will be an opportunity to offer a teaching gift at the program.

 Scholarship and Financial Aid resources are available to make dharma accessible to people in all circumstances.
 We offer different ways for overcoming financial obstacles here.

 For information on registration, pricing, childcare, transportation and other issues, see our Frequently Asked Questions.

 About Acharya Richard John

 An early student of Chogyam Trungpa Rinpoche, Richard was appointed an acharya by Sakyong Mipham Rinpoche.
-Formerly Resident Teacher at Karme Choling, he has for many years taught Shambhala Buddhist programs in North America, New Zealand, Australia, Mexico and Chile.
-After careers as a designer and a management consultant, he served as director of the Halifax Shambhala Centre.
+He has for many years taught Shambhala Buddhist programs in the US, Canada, Mexico, New Zealand, and Chile.
 He completed the first three-year group retreat at Gampo Abbey, and he now teaches full time.
-Richard and his wife Liz reside in Halifax, Nova Scotia.
+Acharya John and his wife Liz reside in Halifax, Nova Scotia.